Great Britain Olympic football team: Criticism

 The official football organisation officials and some players from Wales, Scotland, and Northern Ireland were against the move to create a Great Britain football team for the London 2012 Olympics.
 The FAW did not want their players involved in the GB squad for the London Olympics because they were concerned it could undermine their status as an independent footballing nation.
-Welsh fans also unfurled a "NO TEAM GB" banner following a 4–1 win over Norway for Wales at the Cardiff city stadium.
+Welsh fans also unfurled a "NO TEAM GB" banner following a 4–1 win over Norway for Wales at the Cardiff City Stadium.
 Aaron Ramsey said via Twitter "'Relax everyone, there is absolutely no way I would play in the Olympic team if it was going to affect Wales' identity as an individual nation!".

-Broadcaster Elis James said that he "profoundly disagreed at every level" with a GB team.
+Welsh broadcaster Elis James said that he "profoundly disagreed at every level" with a GB team.
 It has been suggested that even an occasional British team "would severely weaken our status as an independent football nation (and Scotland and Northern Ireland’s status as well).
 Plenty in FIFA resent our position on IFAB, and would like to see us compete as Team GB.
 This has been brought up since the early 1970s".

 Chief football writer for The Times suggested opposition to a GB team, "Anybody seriously suggesting a GB football team should just go and experience a Wales, Scotland, Northern Ireland or England game.
 Or just flick the TV on now and listen to Wales players and fans singing".

 Whilst playing for a GB football team, Welsh players Ryan Giggs, Craig Bellamy, Joe Allen and Neil Taylor were criticised for not singing "God save the Queen".
 The manager of the team said that the Welsh players' decision not to sing the anthem is a personal decision.